xfox64x/Hashcat-Stuffs/README.md

 ### Hashcat-Stuffs/GetRandomWords.ps1
 PowerShell script that divines words from the ether.
 Generates random words and then runs them through Bing, to get a popularity score.
 Anything with 1000 or more hits is added to the final output list.
 I wrote this to solve the problem of running out of source words while cracking.
 It's not very efficient and might get you blacklisted by Bing, but it netted me a few cracked hashes when I was out of ideas.
 It's also based off someone else's scripts, but I can't remember who...

+### Hashcat-Stuffs/CrackHashes.ps1
+PowerShell script that does work.
+Fill in all the variables at the top, and it should provide enough work.